dailystory/docs/articles/changelog/2020/september.md

 * Text Automation has issue with duplicate contact records sharing the same mobile number
 * Refactor and update funnels
 * Merged in design consistency branch
+* Change sequence of when ace editor is initialized for the popup

 ## September 8, 2020
 * Bug Paused campaign has wrong message